790gradml/gradML/supervised/learnability_and_vc.md

 take a closer look at $6 \to 1$, that a finite VC-dimension implies the uniform convergence property, and therefore is PAC-learnable.
 The detailed proof can be found in chapter 6 of \[SSS\], here we provide a high level sketch of the proof.

-The two main parts of the proof are
+The two main parts of the proof are:

 1. If $VC-dim(\mathcal{H})=d$, when restricting to a finite subset $C$ of the data domain, its effective size $|\mathcal{H}_C|$ is only